jalicea120/Smartsheet/ComplianceScore.md

 <img width="1052" height="331" alt="Screenshot 2025-08-11 at 2 28 19 PM" src="https://github.com/user-attachments/assets/bf3f552f-c764-46dc-ba86-1d385d117fe2" />

 4.)
-Once downloaded, open the Excel sheet and move to the "Action Update" tab.
+Once downloaded, open the Excel sheet named ExportActions.xlsx and move to the "Action Update" sheet.

 5.)
-For column "Action Id" select and copy all the 493 rows.
+Right click the "Improvement Action Name" cell and select "Sort > Sort from A-Z", then on column "Action Id" select all, and copy all the 493 rows.

 6.)
-Jump over to the "ImportActions" excel file and go to the "Action Update" tab to paste the values under "Action Id"
+Jump over to the "Compliance.Score.xlsx" excel file and go to the "Action Update" sheet.

+7.)
+Right click the "Improvement Action Name" cell and select "Sort > Sort from A-Z", then on column "Action Id" paste the values copied from Step 5.

 7.)
 Save the document, and go to Microsoft Purview.